SUBSCRIBE TO OUR FREE NEWSLETTER

 Earlier:

-Ahead of the 2:30 PM EST disciplinary hearing, supporters collected 100,000 signatures which they delivered Tuesday morning to the Army Liaison office on Capitol Hill.
-The petition is calling on the disciplinary board to open the hearing to the public and drop the charges, arguing that the egregious punishment would be an affront to justice.
+Ahead of the 2:30 PM EST disciplinary hearing, supporters collected 100,000 signatures, which they delivered Tuesday morning to the Army Liaison office on Capitol Hill.
+The petition calls on the disciplinary board to open the hearing to the public and drop the charges, arguing that the egregious punishment would be an affront to justice.

 "Putting any human being in indefinite solitary confinement is inexcusable, and for offenses as trivial as these (an expired tube of toothpaste, and possession [of] magazines?) it is a discredit to America's military and its system of justice," the petition states.

-However, as of this writing, the hearing remained closed with no attorney present, forcing Manning to represent herself.
-Supporters told Common Dreams that they expect to hear the result of the hearing by the end of the day.
-However, they note that if Manning does not call from the prison, it likely means that the sentence was severe.
+However, as of this writing, the hearing has remained closed, and no attorney has been present, forcing Manning to represent herself.
+Supporters told Common Dreams that they expect to hear the hearing's result by the end of the day.
+However, they note that if Manning does not call from prison, it likely means that the sentence was severe.

 Over the weekend, news broke that military prison authorities were denying Manning access to the facility's legal library.